RafiqueMohammed/webuy/README.md

 ### PROJECT SETUP

 Download the zip or pull the repo in your local.
-Copy the folder "webuy" in your root `localhost:8888/webuy/..`
+Copy the folder "webuy" in your root `localhost:8888/webuy/..`.

+    MAKE SURE '644' or '777' PERMISSION GIVEN TO `/webservice/uploads` DIRECTORY

 The default port address used is `:8888` if you want to change the port address then modify the following pages.
 * cms/application/config/config.php `change ['base_url] value`